 7. Take the stairs

 This is a simple one, but you have to make it a habit for it to really stick.
 Whenever you have a choice between an escalator/elevator and a set of stairs, choose door number two!
-Use a steps tracker (like a Fitbit) for motivation and to track your daily steps.
+Use a steps tracker (like a Fitbit) for motivation and to track your daily steps – you can even find stylish Fitbit bands to help match your device to your personal style.
 You’ll see the difference a few extra flights can make to your energy level.

 8. Set 15-minute breaks every 90 minutes